Skip to Content

 Plant the cuttings in a moist, well-draining mix and keep them in bright indirect light.

-To prevent the cuttings from drying out, you can create greenhouse-like conditions by covering the pot or container with a clear plastic bag.
+To prevent the cuttings from drying, you can create greenhouse-like conditions by covering the pot or container with a clear plastic bag.

 Let the cuttings grow in place for a few months until the root systems have developed well.
-Still, you are advised to move the cuttings with utmost care as the Moringa does not tolerate transplant shock very well.
+Still, you are advised to carefully move the cuttings as the Moringa does not tolerate transplant shock very well.

 Common Problems with Moringa Trees

-The Moringa oleifera is a remarkably disease and pest-resistant plant species, one reason why the tree is being popularly cultivated all over the world as a superfood.
+The Moringa oleifera is a remarkable disease and pest-resistant plant species, one reason why the tree is popularly cultivated worldwide as a superfood.

-While common houseplant pests and diseases can’t harm these trees much, primarily due to their rapid growth pace, it is a good idea to keep an eye out for potential pests and diseases.
+While common houseplant pests and diseases can’t harm these trees much, primarily due to their rapid growth pace, watching for potential pests and diseases is a good idea.

 Root Rot